lapatel22/ChIP-wrangler-repo/README.md

 ### Required Arguments:

-- user_dir = Users working directory
 - target_species
 - spike1_species
 - spike2_species

 ### Optional Arguments:

+- user_dir: if you are not in the ChIP-wrangler working directory, specify the path here
 - control_conditions (default none): The user is not required, but strongly recommended to chose a sample/set of samples that are the control conditions, to be used as a reference point when adjusting normalization factors between the two spike-in species.
 Details are below.
 - samtools_path: if not in users PATH